 Can I trust you?

-If you are not satisfied with the results, you can either reprocess the file recovery automatically with different settings, or ask for a manual recovery by one of our engineers.
-In this case somebody will be watching some of your unplayable video to find the root of the problem and fix your corrupted file.
-Usually we can recover files in 99% cases, if there is something to recover, of course.
-There are cases when files copied from a broken media simply do not contain valid data.
+If you are not satisfied with the results, you can either re-process the recovery automatically with different settings, or request a manual recovery.
+In this case one of our engineers will be listening / watching some of your unplayable media to find the root of the problem and repair your corrupted file.